apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 This is really heart-warming result.
 It means that 1 out of 5 users contributes actively to our project!
 But it would be good to learn if there's something else than time that is stopping people who wish to contribute from doing it.
 If there are some other obstacles we definitely would like to learn about them so we can improve.
-That said - if you know something we can improve please reach out to use either via slack, dev list or Github discussions.
+That said - if you know something we can improve please reach out via Slack, dev list or Github discussions.

 **How likely are you to recommend Apache Airflow?**